mongodb/docs-realm/source/includes/api-details/objectivec/manage-files/reduce-file-size-on-launch-description.rst

 .. important:: Compacting may not occur

-    Compacting cannot occur while a realm is being accessed, regardless of any configuration settings.
+    Compacting cannot occur while a database is being accessed, regardless of any configuration settings.